Jitanshu-commits/Pathfinding/README.md

 # Pathfinding
-Pathfinding Visualization with Dijkstra's and A* Algorithms This Python program provides a visual representation of Dijkstra's and A* pathfinding algorithms using the Pygame library.
+Pathfinding Visualization with Dijkstra's and A* Algorithms (New add: DFS and BFS) This Python program provides a visual representation of Dijkstra's and A* pathfinding algorithms using the Pygame library.
 The application allows users to interactively set starting and ending points on a grid, draw obstacles, and visualize the process of finding the shortest path from the starting point to the endpoint while avoiding obstacles.

 Features: